pungggi/ftp-clean-deploy/README.md

 ----
 ### Default Configuration

-By default old remote files are replaced by newer local ones.
+By default remote files, where the modification date and size differs from the local one, are replaced.
+It does not matter if the remote file is newer.
 If a file does not exits locally it will be also deleted remotely.
+The same principle applies to whole directories.
 All other files are not changed or removed.

 ```js